-Forward
+Forward\

-This essay describes the chakras and their importance when trying to raise our consciousness to the higher levels of spiritual reality that lie behind this physical world.
+This essay describes the theory of the chakras and their importance when trying to raise our consciousness to the higher levels of spiritual reality that lie behind this physical world.
 It outlines the use of breathing techniques and subtle muscular contractions called bandhas and mudras.
 Breathing, bandhas, and mudras, when used together, help a yogini, a practitioner of yoga, learn to control the life-force in her body, which is called Prana.

-All of the theories and techniques in this essay are derived from the yogic traditions of India.
+All of the theories and techniques in this essay are derived from the Indian tradition of hatha yoga.
 But the final chapter is an interpretation of an image from the Chinese taoist tradition: The Nei Jing Tu.
-The Nei Jing tu presents, in symbolic form, most of the theories and techniques explored in this essay.